namhyung/uftrace/doc/uftrace-live.md

        7.226 us [21534] |   puts("Hello world") = 12;
        8.708 us [21534] | } /* main */

 Note that these arguments and return value are recorded only if the executable was built with the `-pg` option.
-Executables built with `-finstrument-functions` will cause uftrace to exit with an error message.
+Executables built with `-finstrument-functions` will ignore it except for library calls.
 Recording of arguments and return values only works with user-level functions for now.

+If the target program is built with debug info like DWARF, uftrace can identify number of arguments and their types automatically (when built with libdw).
+Also arguments and return value of some well-known library functions are provided even if the debug info is not available.
+In these cases user don't need to specify format of the arguments and return value manually - just function name (or pattern) is enough.
+In fact, manual argspec will suppress the automatic argspec.

+For example, the above example can be written like below:

+    $ uftrace -A . -R main -F main ./hello
+    Hello world
+    # DURATION     TID     FUNCTION
+                [ 18948] | main(1, 0x7ffeeb7590b8) {
+       7.183 us [ 18948] |   puts("Hello world");
+       9.832 us [ 18948] | } = 0; /* main */

+Note that argument pattern (".") matches to any character so it recorded all (supported) functions.
+It shows two arguments for "main" and a single string argument for "puts".

 FIELDS